This story has been updated.

 “It’s not financially viable for the cable and DSL companies to extend service to rural homes,” said Viasat’s Vice President of Marketing Steven Mesnick, “At Viasat, we made an investment in a robust satellite network accessible to almost everyone.
 We didn’t cherry pick which areas get service and which don’t.
 We’re open to all, no matter where you live – whether it’s a high-density or low-density area.”

-As a satellite provider, Viasat is less vulnerable to service interruptions tied to utility cuts, natural disasters and other issues common to traditional ISPs.
-In addition to being a good option for primary residential service, it also serves as backup for many residential and business customers.
+As a satellite provider, Viasat is less vulnerable to service interruptions tied to utility cuts, natural disasters and other issues common to traditional ISPs

 While Viasat can’t provide internet to all those who lack it yet, the company is steadily working in that direction.
 With each satellite launched, it’s provided new service to those who before had limited or no options.
 ViaSat-2 expanded our coverage throughout North America and into Central America and the Caribbean – seven times that of ViaSat 1's coverage.

-Its next series of satellites – ViaSat-3 – is expected to cover most of the globe, potentially bringing internet service to millions that do not currently have access.
+Its next series of satellites – ViaSat-3 – is expected to cover most of the globe, potentially bringing internet service to millions who do not currently have access.

 STAY UP TO DATE WITH OUR LATEST NEWS